What is Generative Engine Optimization (GEO)? 2026 Guide

 Goal Alignment

-SEO aims to drive clicks.
+SEO drives clicks.
 If your page ranks #3 but has a weak title tag, you lose traffic even with good ranking.
-GEO aims to establish authority.
+GEO establishes authority.
 If ChatGPT cites your research, users may not immediately visit your site, but they associate your brand with expertise.

 Optimization Focus